mbabynames search ✿

 Kingsley Christopher

-Kingsley translates to "noble and strong".
+Kingsley translates to "king's meadow".
 Christopher to "bearer of Christ".
 Together they create a full-name meaning with real texture.
 The longer Christopher (3 syllables) builds on the shorter Kingsley, giving the name forward momentum.

 Kingsley Anthony

-Kingsley ("noble and strong") with Anthony ("priceless").
+Kingsley ("king's meadow") with Anthony ("priceless").
 Together the name has two layers: the first name brings one quality, the middle name another.
 Kingsley is 2 syllables.
 Anthony at 3 adds length and rhythm.

 Kingsley Riley